bgyarno/Getting_and_Cleaning_Data_Project/README.md

 # Getting_and_Cleaning_Data_Project

 The scripts contained in the file 'Run_Analysis.R' import the raw data files from the UCI HAR Dataset and comine them for analysis.
-The output of this series of scripts is the csv file "tidy_data2.csv".
+The output of this series of scripts is the text file "tidy_data2.txt".
 This file contains the average of a set of selected measurements
         for each subject and activity combination.

 The processing steps for 'Run_Analysis.R' are as follows: